BigBoyBarney/Kitsunekko-Downloader/readme.md

 # Kitsunekko Downloader

-Kitsunekko Downloader is a Python to download Japanese subtitles from Kitsunekko.
+Kitsunekko Downloader is a Python script to download Japanese subtitles from Kitsunekko.

 ## Features

 - **Full Download:** Download subtitles for all available series in one go.
 - **Since Last Download:** Download subtitles uploaded since the last run (if applicable).
 - **Customisable:** Choose a custom date range to download subtitles based on your preferences.
-- **Automatic Organizing:** Subtitles are organized into folders by series.
+- **Automatic Organizing:** Subtitles are organized into folders by anime.

 ## Dependencies